-On May 2, 2022, the Company entered into a non-arm's length assignment and assumption agreement (the "Bendor Property Agreement") with ABC Gold and Torr Resources and amended on May 2, 2022, for one dollar (\$1), to assume all ABC Gold's obligations and commitments to Torr Resources under the option agreement dated January 8, 2021 (the "Bendor Option Agreement").
-Under the Bendor Property Agreement, the Company has the option to acquire 100% interest and ownership of all mineral claims known as the Bendor Property upon fulfillment of all its obligations under the Bendor Property Agreement and its amendments.
+On May 2, 2022, the Company entered into a non-arm's length assignment and assumption agreement (the "Bendor Property Agreement") with ABC Gold and Torr Resources, to assume all ABC Gold's obligations and commitments to Torr Resources under the option agreement dated January 8, 2021 (the "Bendor Option Agreement").
+Under the Bendor Property Agreement, the Company has the option to acquire 100% interest and ownership of all mineral claims known as the Bendor Property upon fulfillment of all its obligations under the Bendor Property Agreement.
 The Company paid an additional \$8,000 to acquire the Bendor Option Agreement.

-Management's Discussion and Analysis For the Year Ended December 31, 2023
+Management's Discussion and Analysis For the Three Months Ended March 31, 2024 and 2023

-The Bendor Property Agreement requires the Company, within four years from Initial Public Offering ("IPO" or the "Listing Date") to pay \$90,000 in cash, issue 850,000 common shares and incur \$275,000 in exploration expenditures for the project.
-On December 15, 2022, the Company signed a second amendment extending the deadline for the Listing Date ("Liquidity Event") from December 30, 2022 to May 31, 2023.
-The Company's shares began trading on the CSE on April 25, 2023, meeting the Liquidity Event requirements, and therefore the Bendor Option Agreement continues in full force.
+The Bendor Property Agreement requires the Company, within four years from Initial Public Offering ("IPO" or the "Listing Date") to pay \$90,000 in cash, issue 850,000 common shares and incur \$275,000 in exploration expenditures on the Bendor Property.